RU09342-F18/intro-to-embedded-final-project-black-mesa/README.md

 # Final Project: Keypad lock

 ## Description
 In this project, a keypad lock was created on an ATTiny88.
+At ATTiny88 was selected because it has more than enough program space, ram, and enough I/O for a very low price.
-This keypad lick has several unique functions:
+This keypad lock has several unique functions:
 * 4x3 keypad input
 * separate display module
 * 4x7 segment display for output multiplexed through shift registers